 Never Swim Alone

 Swimming alone is dangerous for even the strongest swimmer.
 In a pool, swimmers can hit their heads or fall unexpectedly and injure themselves.
 Likewise, in a lake or natural water source, swimmers can become entangled in underwater roots or plant life, injure themselves on docks, and get trapped behind rocks or logs.
 Swimming alone means that there is no one to notice an emergency.
 This rule is critical for kids and adults to follow.
-Always have at least one other person around when swimming; this rule means don’t enter the water alone.
+Always have at least one other person around when swimming; this rule means you don’t enter the water alone.

 Keep Communication Devices Close